safrazik/resume/README.md

 ######  2016 Feb - Jul 2018

 - Developed adsfly.lk - a classified website for local markets with Symfony 2.
-Developed a Freelance Mobile app for local markets with Ionic 2, a Credit Payment Management mobile app with Framework7 Vue, adsflyPOS - a web based POS for local markets.
+Developed a Freelance Mobile app for local markets with Ionic 2, a Credit Payment Management mobile app with Framework7 Vue and a web based Point of Sale for local markets.

 ------------------------------------------